SharinaS/Cloud-Engineering-Fundamentals/vpc.md

 ## VPC Peering

 Allows you to connect one VPC with another via a direct network route using **private IP addresses**.

 Instances act as though they are on the same private network.

 Can peer VPCs with other AWS accounts, and with other VPCs in the same account.

 * Peering is in a star configuration (1 central VPC peers with 4 others).
 * Can peer across regions

+Alternative to peering: Use a Transit Gateway.

 ## No Transitive Peering